![]() |

 The motion planning problem consists of finding a valid path for an object from a start configuration to a goal configuration.
 Traditionally, a valid path is any path that is collision-free, but for some applications such as computational biology, this can mean any path that is below some energy threshold.
 Motion planning has applications in robotics, games/virtual reality, computer-aided design/virtual prototyping, and bioinformatics.
 Our research is focused on developing motion planning algorithms and applying them to a wide range of problems.

 Motion Planning Strategies & Frameworks We develop motion planning algorithms that can be applied to any type of robot, from simple rigid bodies to complex articulated linkages.
 We abstract the particular motion planning problem into configuration space (C-space) where each point in C-space represents a particular configuration/placement of the robot.
 Invalid configurations (e.g., in-collision, high energy) become C-obstacles in this higher dimensional space.
 We can then plan the path of the (now point) robot in C-space and later transform it back to the actual robot.
-Probabilistic roadmap (PRM) methods use randomization to construct a graph (roadmap) in C-space on which multiple quries (start/goal configurations) can be solved.
-C-PRM gives a framework for efficiently building and querying roadmaps.
-We also explore adaptive techniques to improve PRM performance for the given problem instance with our Feature-Sensitive Meta-Planner and our Single Shot motion planner. | ||||||||||||
+Sampling based motion planning uses randomization to construct a graph or tree (roadmap) in C-space on which queries (start/goal configurations) may be solved.
+We explore different general purpose techniques to improve planner performance.
+Some techniques adapt to different inputs, bias planning via features of the environment or via the medial axis, or employ user guidance to more efficiently plan.
+We also have general purpose algorithms for handling moving objects or constrained systems using reachable volumes or by iteratively relaxing them. | ||||||||||||

 | ||||||||||||